Sabith-code/Sabith-code/README.md

 ### 👨‍💻 About Me

-I'm a developer who loves turning ideas into working software.
-With a growing interest in **AI/ML**, clean backend systems, and open source, I'm always eager to explore the *"why"* behind the code and use tech to build something meaningful.
+“The future belongs to those who believe in the beauty of their dreams.”
+I’m a curious developer driven by the dream to build impactful software.
+Passionate about backend systems, AI/ML, and open source — I explore, learn, and create with purpose and possibility.

 ---